EricTheToon/Fortlatro/README.md

 Fortnite Crew - Rare - Scaling Jokers have a 1/2 chance to retrigger

+Jules Glider Gun - Legendary - Scored cards are shuffled back into the deck cards with enhancements cannot be debuffed

+Solid Snake - Uncommon - Gain X0.5 for every c4 used this run

+Spectral Blade - Rare - Held Spectral cards give X3 Mult

+Llama Jewel - Rare - +3 handsize 50% ANY blind is replaced with a boss blind

 # 6 Decks
 Eric Deck - Start with Eric